giantswarm/docs/src/content/advanced/ingress/service-type-loadbalancer-multi-ic/index.md

 ---
-title: Services of type LoadBalancer and multiple ingress controllers and stuff
+title: Services of type LoadBalancer and multiple ingress controllers and stuff yo
 description: Learn how to expose services directly on cloud providers and run multiple Ingress Controllers at the same time.
 weight: 30
 menu: